Valgus alignment of feet in children. Flat valgus foot deformity - we are looking for a good orthopedist. How to diagnose hallux valgus in a child

 Physiotherapy

-In the treatment of flat-valgus installation of the foot, the possibilities of electrophoresis, magnetotherapy, and electrical muscle stimulation are used.
-It is not possible to carry out all these procedures at home; you will have to visit a clinic or a private medical center.
+In the treatment of planus valgus foot, the possibilities of electrophoresis, magnetic therapy, and electrical muscle stimulation are used.
+It is not possible to carry out all these procedures at home; you will have to visit a clinic or private medical center.

-In itself, physiotherapy in this case does not cure anything, but strengthens and complements the effect that the rest of the components give in combination. complex therapy
+Physiotherapy itself does not cure anything in this case, but it strengthens and complements the effect that the other components collectively provide complex therapy

 Lifestyle

-Parents of chubby kids with extra pounds will have to put their child on a diet, since weight affects the rate of deformation.
-The higher the weight, the faster degenerative processes develop in the joints, ligaments and muscle tissue.
+Parents of chubby children with extra pounds will have to put their child on a diet, since weight affects the rate of deformation.
+The higher the weight, the faster degenerative processes develop in joints, ligaments and muscle tissue.

-A pediatrician and a nutritionist come to the rescue, the child signs a special menu, rich
+A pediatrician and a nutritionist come to the rescue, and the child is given a special menu, rich

-Valgus deformity of the foot is a process of changing the shape of the foot, which is accompanied by the appearance of an unaesthetic painful outgrowth, a bone at the base of the big toe.
+Hallux valgus is a process of changing the shape of the foot, which is accompanied by the appearance of an unaesthetic, painful outgrowth, a bone at the base of the big toe.

 How does deformation occur?

-Flat valgus deformity of the feet is a specific pathology of the functional position of the foot, which occurs due to the fact that its height is significantly underestimated, and the central axis is bent.
+Plano valgus deformity of the feet is a specific pathology of the functional position of the foot, resulting from the fact that its height is significantly underestimated and the central axis is bent.

-The toes and the heel, respectively, turn outward, and the foot itself gradually acquires an x-shaped shape.
-Such a pathology can be acquired and congenital, it is extremely problematic to treat it, but, in general, the correction of the disease is conservative or surgery- carried out by orthopedists quite successfully.
+The toes and heel, respectively, turn outward, and the foot itself gradually acquires an x-shaped outline.
+Such a pathology can be acquired or congenital; treating it is extremely problematic, but, in general, correction of the disease is either conservative or surgery- carried out quite successfully by orthopedists.

 Causes

-Flat valgus deformity of the foot in adults can occur due to the action of such factors:
+Flat valgus foot deformity in adults can occur due to the following factors:

-• improperly selected shoes (or insoles) - they can be narrow or not the size of the foot;
+• incorrectly selected shoes (or insoles) - they may be narrow or not the size of the foot;

 • subluxation of the base of the phalanx of the big toe (video);

-• against the background of gout, an excessive amount of uric acid salts accumulate in the joints, which, in turn, leads to the development of flat valgus deformity of the foot in adults;
+• against the background of gout, an excessive amount of uric acid salts accumulates in the joints, this, in turn, leads to the development of flat valgus foot deformity in adults;

 • weak tendons;